 Pop-Tarts have been a popular breakfast option since they were released in 1964.
 The fruit-filled pastries are designed to be heated up in the toaster or, for those in a greater hurry, eaten straight out of the packaging.
 They appeal to kids and adults, and they’re available in many flavors.
 But as enjoyable as they are to eat, the store-bought kind can’t compare to these homemade pop-tarts, which are surprisingly easy to make in your own kitchen!

-DIY pop-tarts are fun to make at home because they are a treat that everyone can get excited about.
+Homemade pop-tarts are a treat everyone can get excited about.

 They’re relatively simple, made with a basic pastry dough and a fruit filling.
 The pastry dough is very similar to a pie dough, but it uses more sugar.
 The sugar not only helps the pop-tarts to brown while they bake, it gives the pastry a hint of sweetness that goes well with the filling.
 This pastry is a little bit flakier than the commercial pop-tart pastry, but it is a change for the better.